North Korea tried to steal Pfizer coronavirus vaccine technology, South says

 But hackers have become an increasingly important lifeline for the nuclear-armed regime, especially since the pandemic struck.

-Last week, United Nations experts said their inquiry into the theft of $281 million in assets from a cryptocurrency exchange in September “strongly suggests” links to North Korea, according to media reports.
+Last week, U.N. experts said their inquiry into the theft of $281 million in assets from a cryptocurrency exchange in September “strongly suggests” links to North Korea, according to media reports.

 In a leaked report, the independent sanctions monitors accused Pyongyang of using stolen funds from its hacking program to support its nuclear and ballistic missile programs and circumvent sanctions.